martijnpoppen/net.amberpro/README.txt

-Adds support for Amber Pro
+Adds support for Amber Pro and Amber X

-Retrieve information from your Amber Pro.
+Retrieve information from your Amber.
 Get notification when a value has changed.

-Support:
-- Amber One
-- Amber Plus

-To Do:
-- Implement router functionality

 How to use:
 - Install this app on your Homey.